blacklight/platypush/README.md

 * The host and port of the Kafka installation
 * The topic that will be used to deliver and process messages

-### For the local socket backend

-* The name of the local FIFO that will be used to deliver and process messages

 ### device_id

 Each target device is identified by a unique device_id in the messages sent over your account.
 The device_id is the hostname by default, unless changed in config.yaml.